tock/tock/doc/reference/trd-appid.md

 impl<'a, T: AppCredentialsChecker<'a> + AppUniqueness + Compress> CredentialsCheckingPolicy<'a> for T {}
 ```

 10 Capsules
 ===============================

+Include a sample capsule that uses ShortIDs.

 11 Implementation Considerations
 ===============================

+Notes about requirements for application identifier generation/calculation (must be synchronous).

 12 Authors' Addresses
 ===============================